allebone/help.omni.af.mil/docs/PEX/Training.md

 If using PEX to report and audit tasks, and the Accomplished Date reported/audited in PEX differs from that in the ADLS file, the Last Accomplished Date and Due Date in PEX will be overwritten during the import.
 That is because ADLS is considered the truth source for these tasks.

-View ADLS training task accomplishment and status in the Training Tasks ta2.
+View ADLS training task accomplishment and status in the Training Tasks tab.

 ## TACTICS- JTAC Training